A healing journey: Future naturopath wins Honors Mickel Scholarship

 Pearson, a biology major with a Spanish minor, finds all parts of biology fascinating but had no idea where this path would take her when she began college.
 She explained, “As I continued, I started pursuing naturopathic medicine, and I fell in love with it.”
 She expressed how she’s excited to pursue this niche career path “to help other people who are in the same boat as I was before I discovered naturopathy.”

-In describing naturopathy, Jasmine explained, “Instead of treating symptoms of the issue, you figure out what’s actually going on in your body and fix it naturally with supplements and dietary changes.”
+In describing naturopathy, Pearson explained, “Instead of treating symptoms of the issue, you figure out what’s actually going on in your body and fix it naturally with supplements and dietary changes.”

 The benefits of naturopathy are that even though it may be a longer process, it’s a lifelong improvement, and people do not get stuck on prescriptions or suffer from prescription side effects.